MANAGEMENT DISCUSSION AND ANALYSIS

 c) Marketing Action Plan to aggressively sell LPG in the commercial, industrial andauto fuel markets in addition to extensive and accelerated marketing of Shakti Gas AutoKits in all the cities where it is mandatory to convert three wheelers to run onenvironment-friendly fuels at the earliest.

-SSLPG achieved a major breakthrough when the company paid off all the term loans andworking capital liabilities under the One Time Settlement (OTS) deal, wherein the Banks& Financial Institutions agreed to waive the interest and considerable part of theprincipal and accept the balance in full & final settlement of their term loans andworking capital loans.
-The company got a very good deal from all the three banks &Financial Institutions based on our strong contention that the company from the positionof the acknowledged leader of the private sector LPG Industry, fell down and became lossmaking and sick only because the Government did not honour the commitments given toprivate LPG industry.
+SSLPG achieved a major breakthrough when the company paid off all the term loans andworking capital liabilities under the One Time Settlement (OTS) deal, wherein the Banks& Financial Institutions agreed to waive the interest and considerable part of theprincipal and accepted the balance in full & final settlement of their term loans andworking capital loans.
+The company got a very good deal from all the three Banks &Financial Institutions based on our strong contention that the company from the positionof the acknowledged leader of the private sector LPG Industry, fell down and became lossmaking and sick only because the Government did not honour the commitments given toprivate LPG industry.

 As could be seen from the above, the Company had been badly let down by the Governmentof India who did not honour its commitments given to the Private Sector LPG Industry.Despite the best efforts being put in by all the team members, the company is not able tomake much progress in reviving its LPG Business.
-It is primarily due to the fact that theGovernment could still not do much to withdraw the subsidy on LPG as committed by it.
+It was primarily due to the fact that theGovernment could still not do much to withdraw the subsidy on LPG as committed by it.
 Overthe years, the subsidy has further ballooned thereby substantially enlarging the gapbetween government subsidized gas and the private sector non subsidized gas.

 As the future prospects in LPG business do not seem to be bright enough, it is decidedto diversify.